 Robbie came to ATS with ten years of transportation experience under his belt.
 He has worked at ATS for the last seven years as a driver consultant.
 He prides himself on using his industry knowledge to assist drivers in making the best career decisions for themselves.

-Depending on the size of the trucking carrier, turnover rates can range from 25 percent to 120 percent.
-That number is determined by dividing the number of individuals hired at a company each year by the number of individuals that quit each year.
+In fact, depending on the size of the carrier, truck driver turnover rates can range from 25 percent to 120 percent.
+(That number is determined by dividing the number of individuals hired at a company each year by the number of individuals that quit each year.)

 As a recruiter at Anderson Trucking Service (ATS) for more than seven years, I look for specific things when I’m talking to a driver about working at our company.
 Not only am I talking to drivers about what they want out of their driving career and trying to understand how much they value safety but I’m also trying to learn a little more about driver loyalty.
 If a driver has hopped from job to job too frequently, it is a red flag for trucking companies looking to hire them.